Jump to navigation

-Oversight and management of the State’s 10 secure facilities is located within the Division’s Central Office.
-Direct facility supervision is provided by two Directors of Facility Operations.
-Central Administration also includes management and oversight of Education, Clinical and Medical Services, Food Services, Quality Assurance and Assessment Services.
-Research, Capital and Financial Services, Restorative Justice Services, Communication and Client Services are also administered from the Central Office.
+Oversight and management of the state’s 10 secure facilities is located within DYS's Central Office.
+Direct facility supervision is provided by two directors of facility operations.
+Central administration also includes management and oversight of education, clinical and medical services, food services, quality assurance, and assessment services.
+Research, capital and financial services, restorative justice services, communication and client services are also administered from the Central Office.

-The Division regionalized its administration of pretrial services and established regional offices with staff capable of providing case management and parole supervision of each youth committed from the region.
-Through this process, the Division established an over-arching case management system, assigning a “Client Manager” to each youth at commitment.
-The Client Manager guides the youth’s case plan and eventually assumes the role of the youth’s parole officer.
-The following management regions exist: Central, Northeast, Southern, and Western.
-These four management regions are responsible for the general administration of regional contracts, monitoring of residential and non-residential programming, coordination and collaboration with community agencies, participation in community collaborative management programs, the provision of client management and parole services and the local oversight of Senate Bill 91-94 programs.
+DYS regionalized its administration of pretrial services and established regional offices with staff capable of providing case management and parole supervision of each youth committed from the region.
+Through this process, the division established an overarching case management system, assigning a client manager to each youth at commitment.
+The client manager guides the youth’s case plan and eventually assumes the role of the youth’s parole officer.
+DYS's four management regions — Central, Northeast, Southern and Western — are responsible for the general administration of regional contracts, monitoring of residential and non-residential programming, coordination and collaboration with community agencies, participation in community collaborative management programs, the provision of client management and parole services and the local oversight of Senate Bill 91-94 programs.

-The Office of Community Access and Independence (OCAI) fosters independence to Coloradans through access to seamless and responsive personalized service.
-OCAI focuses on services and programs benefiting older adults, people with disabilities, and veterans requiring assisted living care.
+The Office of Adult, Aging and Disability Services (OAADS) fosters independence to Coloradans through access to seamless and responsive personalized service.
+OAADS focuses on services and programs benefiting older adults, people with disabilities, and veterans requiring assisted living care.

 The Office of Early Childhood (OEC) provides collaborative leadership to align resources for children, families and early childhood professionals to best prepare Coloradans for future success, through access to coordinated and quality early childhood programs and family supports.
 The OEC aligns itself with the goals set forth in the Early Childhood Colorado Framework to ensure all children are valued, healthy and thriving.